 I highly recommend investing in a temperature-controlled kettle to ensure your cup is perfectly brewed in the way the grower intended.
-(If you’re into design, I highly recommend you check out the brand Fellow for items that are both beautiful and functional.
-Use this link to get 15% off your first purchase.)
+(If you’re into design, I highly recommend you check out the brand OXO for items that are both beautiful and functional.
+I use this beautiful temperature-controlled kettle by the brand.)

 If you don’t have a temperature-controlled kettle or a thermometer, you can use the following guidelines to gauge the temperature of the water.

 - Bubbles form on the bottom of the pot: 180° F 195° F

 - The first bubbles begin to rise: 195° F

 - Full rolling boil: 212° F